Kiran7007/Interview-Preparation/docs/android.md

 - `@Component` connects modules and injection targets.
 - `@Scope` controls lifetime; `@Qualifier` distinguishes two objects of the same type.
 - `@BindsInstance` supplies a runtime value when creating a component.

-Interview Answer:
-> Dagger/Hilt annotations describe how dependencies are created, connected, distinguished, and scoped.
 ---
 ## How do you upload multipart form data or an image with Retrofit?
 - Use `@Multipart` and `MultipartBody.Part` for the file.